 Since 2001, OGRE has grown to become one of the most popular open-source graphics rendering engines, and has been used in a large number of production projects, in such diverse areas as games, simulators, educational software, interactive art, scientific visualisation, and others.

-During the period of Feb 7. - March 7. we received 117 replies.
-At the same time the ogre 1.10 Windows SDK alone was downloaded 5161 times.
+During the period of Feb 29. - March 31. we received 47 replies.
+At the same time the ogre 1.12.5 Windows SDK alone was downloaded 437 times.
 So while the results are significant, they are probably not representative.
-The average Ogre application is a Game displaying...
+The most interesting result is probably this When...